 A contract is an agreement between people or legal entities (such as corporations) in which one party agrees to perform a service or provide goods in exchange for the payment of money or other goods or services.

-However, an agreement, even after an offer and acceptance, is not necessarily a legally binding contract.
+However, an agreement, even after an offer, acceptance, and consideration, is not necessarily a legally binding contract.
 For instance, one cannot contract for an illegal or impossible act.
 In addition, in order to enter into a legally binding contract, you must have the capacity or legal ability to enter into that contract.
 For example, with some exceptions, minors do not have the capacity to enter into a contract.

 In addition, an agreement to do something or pay something can become binding if you act to your detriment while relying on the other party’s promise to perform.
 Similarly, in some cases, giving up the right to act in reliance on a promise may be sufficient consideration for a binding, legally enforceable contract.